TjuAachen/TjuAachen.github.io/_posts/2018-06-05-Be-farsighted.md

 In the coming days, I am going to figure out the main factors and their interactions in my research.
 Based on this, I will embrace the coming dawn and be rewarded with a joy of discovery.

-Finally, I would like to end this thread with a excerpt from selection work of chairman mao:
+Finally, I would like to end this thread with an excerpt from selection work of chairman mao:
 But when I say that there will soon be a high tide of revolution in China, I am emphatically not speaking of something which in the words of some people "is possibly coming", something illusory, unattainable and devoid of significance for action.

 It is like a ship far out at sea whose mast-head can already be seen from the shore;